-- 5.51 By virtue of the proposed scale and careful design principles it proposes an integrated 'holistic' expansion that encourages and accommodates a highly sustainable pattern of living, working and spending leisure time. - The RDS specifically promotes urban economic development at key locations throughout the BMUA to ensure sufficient land is available for jobs. - that recognises the roles that the component parts play, builds on planned regeneration initiatives and maximises the use of existing and planned infrastructure projects, including public transport. - 5.54 It confirms that land at West Lisburn/Blaris is one of four key locations for economic growth. - 5.55 The proposed planned development at Blaris will bring forward the initial phases of development for West Lisburn/Blaris and in doing so will deliver across many of the primary strategic planning themes articulated in the RDS. - 5.56 That is plainly evident in terms of how it reflects and will deliver upon both the regional guidance and spatial framework guidance. - 5.57 It represents strong sustainable growth in this location that will strengthen Lisburn's status as a vibrant city within the Belfast Metropolitan Area and a key driver for the wider region. - 5.58 It offers improved health and well-being with access to services and facilities, strong new job creation potential and a highly attractive parkland setting where multi-modal public transport opportunities are all within easy reach.
+- 5.51 By virtue of the proposed scale and careful design principles it proposes an integrated 'holistic' expansion that encourages and accommodates a highly sustainable pattern of living, working and spending leisure time. - 5.52 The RDS specifically promotes urban economic development at key locations throughout the BMUA to ensure sufficient land is available for jobs. - 5.53 It confirms that these should be planned in a way that recognises the roles that the component parts play, builds on planned regeneration initiatives and maximises the use of existing and planned infrastructure projects, including public transport. - 5.54 It confirms that land at West Lisburn/Blaris is one of four key locations for economic growth. - 5.55 The proposed planned development at Blaris will bring forward the initial phases of development for West Lisburn/Blaris and in doing so will deliver across many of the primary strategic planning themes articulated in the RDS. - 5.56 That is plainly evident in terms of how it reflects and will deliver upon both the regional guidance and spatial framework guidance. - 5.57 It represents strong sustainable growth in this location that will strengthen Lisburn's status as a vibrant city within the Belfast Metropolitan Area and a key driver for the wider region. - 5.58 It offers improved health and well-being with access to services and facilities, strong new job creation potential and a highly attractive parkland setting where multi-modal public transport opportunities are all within easy reach.